 It was the same story in 2006 with the 49ers advancing to the MPSF Tournament finals for the third consecutive year.
 Long Beach State concluded the campaign at 23-10 and was ranked No. 1 in the nation for several weeks.
 A trio of players, Hildebrand, Tarr and Duncan Budinger, garnered both AVCA and Volleyball Magazine All-America accolades.

 Knipe continued his playing career as a member of the United States National Team from 1992-93.
-He also played on the Bud Light 4-Man Pro Beach Volleyball Tour and won seven USVBA National Open Championships (1993, 1994, 2000, 2002, 2003, 2006 and 2007) with Team Paul Mitchell.
+He also played on the Bud Light 4-Man Pro Beach Volleyball Tour and won seven USVBA National Open Championships with Team Paul Mitchell.
 In 1993, he was named the United States Volleyball Association Player of the Year.
 In 1995, Knipe played overseas for Spoleto in the Italian Pro League and in 1996 he played for the Zellik Club in Belgium.

-In October 2006, Knipe was inducted into the inaugural Long Beach State Men’s Volleyball Wall of Honor, awarded to former players who represented 49er men’s volleyball with unparalleled success or achievement.
+In October 2006, Knipe was inducted into the inaugural Long Beach State Men’s Volleyball Wall of Honor, which recognizes former players who represented 49er men’s volleyball with unparalleled success or achievement.
 He was also inducted into the Long Beach State Athletics Hall of Fame in 2011.

 A local product who graduated from Marina High School in Huntington Beach, Knipe spent one year at Orange Coast College before transferring to Long Beach State, where he received his bachelor’s degree in speech communications in 1992.

 Knipe resides with his wife, Jennifer, and their two sons, Aidan and Evan.

 - Final Release